AngularChat

 </li>

-The code (as always) is available on GitHub with the appropriate installation instructions.
+The code is on GitHub with installation instructions.

-Please note that I am still testing the app and the mobile version does not work 100% and of course I'm still not a web designer so there may be some visual deficiencies.
+The app is still being tested.
+The mobile version isn’t 100% there yet, and I’m still not a web designer, so expect some visual rough edges.
 If you find a bug, please report it.